ifd3f/caligula/README.md

   <INPUT>  Input file to burn

 Options:
   -o <OUT>                         Where to write the output.
 If not supplied, we will search for possible disks and ask you for where you want to burn
   -f, --force                      If supplied, we will not ask for confirmation before destroying your disk
       --show-all-disks             If provided, we will not only show you removable disks, but all disks.
 If you use this option, please proceed with caution!
+  -z, --compression <COMPRESSION>  What compression format the input file is.
+If `auto`, then we will guess based on the extension [default: auto] [possible values: auto, none, bz2, gz, xz]
   -h, --help                       Print help
   -V, --version                    Print version
 ```

 ## Supported platforms